Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/subsurf.rst

 Non Contiguous Normals
 ----------------------

-Blender's subdivision system produces nice smooth subsurfed meshes, but any subsurfed face (that is, any small face created by the algorithm from a single face of the original mesh), shares the overall normal orientation of that original face.
+Blender's subdivision system produces nice smooth subdivided meshes, but any subdivided face (that is, any small face created by the algorithm from a single face of the original mesh), shares the overall normal orientation of that original face.